darafferty/rapthor/docs/source/parset.rst

     strategy
         Name of processing strategy to use (default = ``selfcal``).
 A custom strategy can be used by giving instead the full path to the strategy file.
-See :ref:`rapthor_strategy` for details on making a custom strategy file.
+See :ref:`rapthor_strategy` for details on the available predefined strategies and on making a custom strategy file.

     selfcal_data_fraction
         Fraction of data to use (default = 0.2).
 If less than one, the input data are